Chapter 9 Performance Measures

 ## 3 MLM 0.312 0.0122

 There is no indication of major bias for aggregation or multi-level modeling.
-Linear regression, with a bias of about 0.09 SDs, appears about ten times as biased as the other estimators.
-This is because the linear regression is targeting the person-level average average treatment effect.
-The data-generating process of this simulation makes larger sites have larger effects, so the person-level average effect is going to be higher because those larger sites will count more.
+Linear regression, with a bias of about 0.08 SDs, appears much more biased than the other estimators.
+This is because the linear regression is targeting the person-level average treatment effect.
+Our data-generating process makes larger sites have larger effects, so the person-level average effect is going to be higher because those larger sites count more in the overall average.
 In contrast, our estimand is the school-level average treatment effect, or the simple average of each school’s true impact, which we have set to 0.30.
 The aggregation and multi-level modeling methods target this school-level average effect.
 If we had instead decided that the target estimand should be the person-level average effect, then we would find that linear regression is unbiased whereas aggregation and multi-level modeling are biased.
 This example illustrates how crucial it is to think carefully about the appropriate target parameter and to assess performance with respect to a well-justified and clearly articulated target.

 Which method has the smallest standard error?

-The empirical standard error measures the degree of variability in a point estimator.
-It reflects how stable our estimates are across replications of the data-generating process.
-We calculate the standard error by taking the standard deviation of the replications of each estimator.
+The standard error measures the degree of variability in a point estimator.
+It reflects how stable an estimator is across replications of the data-generating process.
+We estimate the standard error by taking the standard deviation of the set of estimates of each estimator.
 For purposes of interpretation, it is useful to compare the empirical standard errors to the variation in a benchmark estimator.
 Here, we treat the linear regression estimator as the benchmark and compute the magnitude of the empirical SEs of each method relative to the SE of the linear regression estimator:

 true_SE <-